Victoria Road Widening

 Innovative construction techniques improved traffic management for this project

-Perfect Engineering Pty Ltd was the contractor under the Roads and Maritime Services (RMS) / DownerMouchel (DM) to work alongside the client’s designer GHD, in a design and construct project to put forward several new and improved designs for the Victoria Road Widening Project.
+Perfect Engineering Pty Ltd was the contractor under the Roads and Maritime Services (RMS, NSW Government) / DownerMouchel (DM) to work alongside the client’s designer GHD, in a design and construct project to put forward several new and improved designs for the Victoria Road Widening Project.
 This is basically a bridge works project for the RMS.

 The scope of this project involves the shoring of land on Victoria Road, Gladesville between Frank Street and Tennyson Road for an extra bus lane to be placed after the completion of this project.
 This was an extremely technical project that spanned an entire year from July 2014 to July 2015.
 Perfect Engineering organised the project from start to finish.

 Perfect Engineering came up with an innovative concept, and later, once approved provided the design and calculations for the temporary access shoring platform (piers/sleepers/concrete-slab) adjacent the main road and the cliff face in which the entire works were to be conducted.
 This temporary shoring was situated on a narrow corridor 3m wide adjacent Victoria Rd with a steep vertical slope of approximately 12m - 15m in depth on the other side of the corridor.
 Factories were situated at the base of the cliff face approximately 3m away from the base.
 The length of the entire section along Victoria Rd was 150m.
 From this shoring platform, all of the subsequent works for the project including excavation, piering concreting etc was achieved successfully with no interruption to traffic on Victoria Rd.